NETWAYS/graylog-pulsesecure-cp/README.markdown

 Will follow soon.

 ## License

-  Copyright (C) 2017  NETWAYS GmbH/Daniel Neuberger info@netways.de
+    Copyright (C) 2017 NETWAYS GmbH <info@netways.de>
+                       Daniel Neuberger

-    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+    This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

     This program is distributed in the hope that it will be useful,